oyvczfo05177/notes/README.md

 - Today's programming wisdom is: "Premature optimization is the root of all evil." - Donald Knuth.

 This quote reminds us that optimizing code too early in the development process can lead to unnecessary complexity and bugs, and that it's often better to write clear, simple code first and optimize only when necessary.
 It's important to strike a balance between writing efficient code and maintaining readability and maintainability.

+# 2023-12-03
+- Today's programming wisdom is: "Premature optimization is the root of all evil" - Donald Knuth.

+It means that trying to optimize your code too early in the development process can lead to unnecessary complexity, bugs, and wasted time.
+It's better to write clear and simple code first, and only optimize when you have identified performance bottlenecks through profiling.